WeLoveSquad/squad-server-info-discord-bot/README.md

   - The smalles allowed interval is `5 seconds`
   - Example: `/set-interval 5`
 - `/set-time-zone <time-zone>`
   - The bot shows date and time in the bottom left corner in each embed to show when that embed was updated for the last time.
-This command allows you to modify the time-zone for that date
+This command allows you to modify the time zone for that date
   - `<time-zone>` must be a valid IANA time zone database value.
 You can find available time zone names [here](https://en.wikipedia.org/wiki/List_of_tz_database_time_zones)
   - The default time zone is `Europe/Berlin`
   - Example: `/set-time-zone America/New_York`